mit-han-lab/gan-compression/README.md

 ### [Training](docs/training_tutorial.md)

-Please refer to our [tutorial](docs/training_tutorial.md) of reproducing our results.
+Please refer to our training [tutorial](docs/training_tutorial.md) on how to train models on our datasets and your own.

 ### FID Computation